 Major Depressive Disorder (MDD) with Peripartum Onset (also known as postpartum depression) is different than a temporary mood disturbance after childbirth.
-According the DSM-5, between 3–6% of women will experience the onset of a depressive episode during pregnancy or in the weeks or months following delivery.
+Up to 6% of women will experience a major depressive episode during pregnancy or in the first year following delivery.
 It is also estimated that 50% of all MDD episodes actually begin prior to delivery or postpartum.
 For this reason, all episodes are referred to collectively as “peripartum.”

 Any woman can experience postpartum depression and it has no relationship to a woman's capacity to be a good mother.
 With treatment, she can feel better.

 Postpartum depression can present different symptoms, depending on the person.
 But common symptoms include:

 - Thoughts of hurting oneself or the infant

 Psychotic symptoms in the peripartum timeframe are less common after childbirth and are characterized by seeing things that don't exist, confusion, rapid mood swings and thoughts of harming oneself or the infant.
 These symptoms only occur in about 1 of every 1,000 births.
 Women who have bipolar disorder or schizoaffective disorder are at increased risk of having psychotic symptoms, but they can also occur in women with no prior history.

 Previous depressive episodes and/or a family history of depression, lack of social support, anxiety, marriage or money problems, stress and substance use disorders are risk factors for MDD with Peripartum Onset.
 The risk of developing symptoms of depression has also been associated with being a stay-at-home mother and unwanted pregnancy.

 Women who have experienced one episode of post-partum depression have an increased chance of experiencing it again.
 Preparing with your doctor for onset can make a significant difference in many cases.